DataSeer/snapshot-api/README.md

 # Snapshot API

 A Node.js REST API for processing PDF documents through OSI (Open Science Indicators) verification system.
 This API integrates with GenShare (DataSeer AI), GROBID, and DataStet services to analyze scientific documents, detect data statements, and generate reports.
-It features JWT authentication, user-specific rate limiting, S3 storage for complete request traceability, SQLite database for request mapping, and Google Sheets integration for reporting.
+It features JWT authentication, user-specific rate limiting, S3 storage for complete request traceability, SQLite database for request mapping, Google Sheets integration for reporting, and an asynchronous job queue system for background processing.

 ## Table of Contents